Gkcloud5/Better-future/05-Interview Point of view/04 -Linkeddin/01- Ask person to refer.md

 ## Sample 3:

-Hi Avinash,
+Hi soumo,

 I hope this message finds you well.
 I have 2+ years of experience as a system engineer.
 I came across the Technical support engineer role at Pramana and am interested in applying.
 Would you be open to sharing my resume with the hiring team so they know about my interest in this role?
-Happy to chat more if you have the time.
-Looking forward to hearing from you.

-Gokul
+Gk